libbylg/wizstr/templates/MANUAL.md

 <!--
 Copyright (c) 2021-2025 libbylg@126.com
-str is licensed under Mulan PSL v2.
+wizstr is licensed under Mulan PSL v2.
 You can use this software according to the terms and conditions of the Mulan PSL v2.
 You may obtain a copy of Mulan PSL v2 at: http://license.coscl.org.cn/MulanPSL2